maxadamo/patching_status/README.md

 ## Limitations

-The package name for Python Requests is guessed only for RedHat/Debian family, but it can be customized through the paramter `package_name`, hence the module should be compatible with any Linux flavour.
+The package name for Python Requests is guessed only for RedHat/Debian family, but it can be customized through the paramter `package_name`, hence the module should be compatible with any Linux flavour on earth.